Critical Behavior and Fractality in Shallow One-Dimensional Quasiperiodic Potentials

-In summary, we have studied the critical properties and the fractal behaviour for single particles in quasi-periodic potentials.
-On the one hand, our results shed light on models that have become pivotal for the study of Anderson~\cite{li2017,luschen2018} and many-body~\cite{kohlert2019} localization.
-In particular, we found that the ME is always in a gap and separates the localized and extended phases, with no intermediate phase.
-We related this behaviour to the fractal structure of the energy spectrum and found that the Hausdorff dimension is always smaller than unity but non-universal.
+\lettersection{Conclusion} In summary, we have studied the critical and fractal behavior for single particles in quasiperiodic potentials.
+Our results shed light on models that have become pivotal for Anderson~\cite{li2017,luschen2018} and many-body~\cite{kohlert2019} localization.
+We found that the ME is always in a gap and separates localized and extended states, with no intermediate phase.
+We related this behavior to the fractality of the energy spectrum and found that the Hausdorff dimension is always smaller than unity but nonuniversal.
 In contrast, we found the critical behaviour $\IPR_0 \sim (V-\Vc)^{\nu}$ with the universal exponent $\nu \simeq 1/3$.
-These predictions may be directly confirmed in experiments such as that of Ref.~\cite{luschen2018} using energy-resolved selection of states~\cite{pezze2011a,volchkov2018,richard2019} for instance.
-In parallel to further theoretical studies, they may help answering questions our results call.
+These predictions may be confirmed in experiments similar to Ref.~\cite{luschen2018} using energy-resolved state selection~\cite{pezze2011a,volchkov2018,richard2019}.
+In parallel to further theoretical studies, they may help answer questions our results call.
 For instance, it would be interesting to determine the physical origin of the critical exponent $\nu$ and extend our study to higher dimensions.
 Another important avenue would be to extend it to interacting models in connection to many-body localization.

-On the other hand, our results may pave the way to the observation of the still elusive Bose glass phase.
-So far experiments with ultracold atoms have been performed only in the AA limit, the energy scale of which is the tunneling energy $J$.
-The latter is exponentially small in the amplitude of the main lattice and of the order of the temperature, which thus significantly alters the phase diagram~\cite{derrico2014,gori2016}.
-In shallow quasi-periodic potentials as considered here, the energy scale is, instead, the recoil energy $\Er$, which is much higher than the temperature.
+Our results may also pave the way to the observation of the still elusive Bose-glass phase.
+So far ultracold-atom experiments have been performed in the AA limit, the energy scale of which is the tunneling energy $J$~\cite{roux2008}.
+The latter is exponentially small in the main lattice amplitude and of the order of the temperature.
+It suppresses coherence, and significantly alters superfluid-insulator transitions~\cite{derrico2014,gori2016}.
+In shallow quasiperiodic potentials, the energy scale is, instead, the recoil energy $\Er$, which is much higher than the temperature.
 Temperature effects should thus be negligible.
 For strong interactions, the 1D Bose gas can be mapped onto an ideal Fermi gas and the Bose-glass transition is directly given by the ME we computed here.
 It would be interesting to determine how the transition evolves for weak interactions.